Songs for Long Distance Relationships: When Miles Feel Like Miles

 Founder · What's Your Beat

 Richard lost his wife in 2024.
 In the time that followed, he built What's Your Beat — not as a business, but as a way to make something meaningful out of grief.
 He writes and produces every song himself, using AI as a creative tool while keeping the heart of each song entirely human.
-The service is free because the mission isn't about revenue — it's about connection.
+Over 150 commissions completed.
+Professional commissions start at $49.
 Read Richard's full story →